 In doing so, a thorough review of global sporting brands was undertaken across a range of sports capturing brands from the leading sporting competitions on the planet.
 From this selection, sports management experts nominated ten legend sporting brands which included Bayern Munich (football, Germany), Manchester United F.C. (football, England), Liverpool F.C. (football, England), Celtic F.C. (football, Scotland), All Blacks (rugby, New Zealand), Real Madrid F.C. (football, Spain), Barcelona F.C. (football, Spain), the Chicago Bulls (basketball, USA), the New York Yankees (baseball, USA), and the Boston Red Sox (baseball, USA).
 These brands were benchmarked against the club in question.

-Key Brand Recommendations from the Global Review
+How To Build a Strong Sports Brand: Key Brand Recommendations from the Global Review

 The results of the global brand review were compacted into a series of generic recommendations for the development of sports brands worldwide, including:

-- Own the color (or color combination): Those brands that strongly developed a color or color combination were perceived to be stronger, more recognizable and better at creating economic success.
+Those brands that strongly developed a color or color combination were perceived to be stronger, more recognizable and better at creating economic success.
 Examples highlighting this were the All Blacks (black), the Celtic F.C. (“Irish” green), the Netherlands national football team (orange) and Barcelona F.C. (red and blue with an added Catalonian gold).

-- Use a strong visual: Those brands that developed strong, memorable and identifiable visual elements were also perceived as stronger, more recognizable and better commercial vehicles.
+Those brands that developed strong, memorable and identifiable visual elements were also perceived as stronger, more recognizable and better commercial vehicles.
 Legend brands highlighting this factor included the New York Yankees (Iconic NY), Chicago Bulls (unique bull design), Bayern Munich (blue and white checkered clouds), the All Blacks (the silvery fern) and Celtic F.C. (the four leaf clover) as well as the Dallas Cowboys (American Football, USA; the blue “lone star state” star) and FC Köln (football, Germany; a distinctive goat mascot).

-- Develop a specific font for the logo text: Those brands that developed some uniqueness in the font text of their logos, increased the recognizability and the uniqueness of the logo.
+Those brands that developed some uniqueness in the font text of their logos, increased the recognizability and the uniqueness of the logo.
 Brand examples demonstrating this element included Manchester United, Werder Bremen (football, Germany), the Boston Red Sox, New York Yankees, Chicago White Sox (baseball, USA), Minnesota Timberwolves (Basketball, USA) and Dallas Mavericks (Basketball, USA).

-- Develop a Strong Branding Message (and live it in everything they do): Those brands that developed strong branding slogans representing the values of the club were better at connecting to different target markets and therefore creating economic success.
+Those brands that developed strong branding slogans representing the values of the club were better at connecting to different target markets and therefore creating economic success.
 Two obvious examples of this are Barcelona F.C. with “Més que un club” in Catalan (More than a club) and Liverpool F.C. with “You’ll never walk alone”.

-- Partner with other brands with value: Those brands that were willing to partner with other brands to inherit or swap brand values were better able to reach new demographic and geographic markets.
+Those brands that were willing to partner with other brands to inherit or swap brand values were better able to reach new demographic and geographic markets.
 Examples that best illustrate this is the featuring of UNICEF as the shirt sponsor of Barcelona F.C. as a means for breaking into emerging markets, as well as their recent corporate partnerships with Qatar Airlines, with both ambitiously seeking to expand their global market coverage.

-- Consistently deliver: The legend brands were found to be unfailingly good at presenting their visual brand consistently, every time it was shown, whether it was their own material or another’s, no matter the format.
+The legend brands were found to be unfailingly good at presenting their visual brand consistently, every time it was shown, whether it was their own material or another’s, no matter the format.

 The review’s outcome was that the club that had commissioned the study decided to alter their brand using the global branding review recommendations as key inputs.
 The immediate result for the club was a brand that was more identifiable, and one that was more representative of the fans and their association with the club.